Continuing Studies Programs

 Nonprofit Management Program

-Students interested in the nonprofit sector or in community development are invited to explore the noncredit course offerings of this program.
+Learners interested in the nonprofit sector or in community development are invited to explore the noncredit course offerings of this program.
 Taught by experts and practitioners, these short courses offer instruction concerning financial and resource management, management of personnel and volunteers, leadership development, fundraising, planning and evaluation, board development/ governance, and media relations.

 Osher Lifelong Learning Institute (OLLI) at Duke